dremin/message-bridge/README.md

    - Messages signed into iMessage with at least one existing chat
 2. Old machine to access Message Bridge:
    - Connected to the same network as the modern Mac running Message Bridge
-   - Running a web browser that supports `XMLHttpRequest`:
+   - The JavaScript-enabled app requires a web browser that supports `XMLHttpRequest`:
      - Safari 1.3 or later (tested 1.3 and 3.0)
      - Camino (tested all versions)
      - Firefox (tested 1.0 and later)